hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

 ## Join channel

 ### About
-This folder consists join_channel helm charts which are used by the ansible playbooks for the deployment of the join_channel component.
+This folder consists fabric-channel-join helm charts which are used by the ansible playbooks for the deployment of the fabric-channel-join component.
 The folder contains a templates folder, a chart file and a value file.

 ### Folder Structure
 ```
-/join_channel
+/fabric-channel-join
 |-- templates
 |   |--_helpers.tpl
 |   |-- join_channel.yaml